donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 {% /callout %}

 {% callout icon="🪙" iconSize="180%" title="Profit-sharing"  %}
-... routes a portion of transaction value to your treasury
+... routes a portion of transaction value to your treasury and to contributors
 {% /callout %}

 {% callout icon="📔" iconSize="180%" title="Process state-machine"%}